Universal Growth in Production Economies: Introduction

 We further study the properties of this mechanism, for example showing that its rate of growth is as fast as possible.
+Our proof analyzes the volumes of cycles in the resulting dynamical system and shows that on each cycle the volume expands or shrinks by a constant factor in each round, which implies the asymptotically optimal rate of growth of the economy.

+Our results also show that the players learn a \emph{global} feature (the optimal cycle) on the network while only interacting \emph{locally} with their direct neighbors.
+The information flows along the edges in such a way that in the limit the dynamic learns implicitly the best production cycles.

 We also focus on the level of inequality between the different producers that develops as the market grows.
-Figure \ref{figintro:gini} depicts a heat map of the Gini index (a measure of inequality) reached in a certain two producer economy (after 800 rounds) as a function of the initial bids of the producers.
+Figure \ref{figintro:gini} depicts a heat map of the Gini index (a measure of inequality) reached in a certain two producer economy (after 800 rounds) as a function of the initial bids.
 Despite the complexity of the dynamics we are able to show that our mechanism always leads to growing inequality between the producers, in terms of the quantity of goods that they get as time progresses.
-Specifically,
+Specifically, we have the following inequality theorem:

 \begin{theorem}[Inequality] The producers get differentiated over time into two classes: the ``rich'', who participate in the ``most efficient production cycle'' versus the ``poor'', who do not.
 While the inequality gaps {\em within} the ``max-efficiency'' class remain bounded by a constant, the inequality gap between this class and the rest grows to infinity. \end{theorem}